 Additionally, there are significant differences in the makeup of the antibodies (immunoglobulins) contained in human and bovine colostrum.

 For example, human colostrum doesn’t contain significant amounts of immunoglobulin G (IgG) antibodies to protect against bacterial and viral infections.
 That’s because the mother passes those to the fetus via the placenta.

-As a result, the primary antibody in human colostrum is immunoglobulin A (IgA), which is important for, among other reasons, protecting the intestinal lining (epithelial cells) of the gut.
+As a result, the primary antibody in human colostrum is immunoglobulin A (IgA), which is important for, among other things, protecting the intestinal lining (epithelial cells) of the gut.

 While scientists understand the general role of lactoferrin in the human body, more research is needed to identify the exact benefits of lactoferrin supplementation.

-Insulin-like growth factors can help stimulate the regeneration and proliferation of cells in the gut lining (epithelium).
+For example, insulin-like growth factors, including IGF-1 and IGF-2, can help stimulate the regeneration and proliferation of cells in the gut lining (epithelium).